meireles/GitTutorial/cheat_sheet.md

 # You would actually type
 mkdir beer

-# I wanted to add my name to git configuration and I saw:
+# If wanted to add my name to git configuration and I saw:
 git config --global user.name "{your_name}"
 # I would actually type
 git config --global user.name "dudu meireles"  # Keeping quotes